Mesothelioma Cough

 Cancer Treatments

 Treatments for mesothelioma may cause or worsen the cough.
 Commonly, radiation therapy to the chest can also cause irritation that leads to a cough.
-Surgical procedures may also lead to complications, such as ongoing inflammation or acute infections, that may worsen cough or cause a new cough.
+Surgical procedures may also lead to complications, such as ongoing inflammation or acute infections, worsening the cough, or generating a new cough.

 A persistent cough can be uncomfortable, painful, and disruptive.
 It may limit mobility and activity and even cause social anxiety, leading to withdrawal and isolation.

-Patients with a mesothelioma cough can benefit from a number of management and palliative strategies, from treating the cancer itself to using medications and lifestyle changes to reduce coughing.
+Patients with a mesothelioma cough can benefit from several management and palliative strategies, from treating the cancer itself to using medications and lifestyle changes to reduce coughing.

 Treating the Cancer